 You can complete all the Level II requirements in three years, or you can complete the Level I requirements and then take up to an additional three years to take 12 more credits for Level II.

 You have three years to gather the credits needed to apply for Level II of the Specialization.
 Level II is valid for three years.

 To keep your Level I or Level II Specialization valid, you must earn 8 CE credit hours of approved training every 3 years and submit a renewal application.
 We recommend that individuals with the Level I Specialization use their 3 years to acquire the Level II Specialization instead of maintaining Level I. This requires only 12 more credits.

 If your Specialization lapses for more than 6 months, you must begin the accreditation process from the beginning.
 Please apply for renewal 30 days before expiration to ensure a seamless process.

 All MLA-approved Disaster Information Specialization courses (all courses approved for the DIS Specialization except FEMA courses).

 Applying for or Renewing Your DIS

-- Complete required courses and credit for the Basic or Advanced level.
+- Complete required courses and credits for Level I or II

 - Pay the application fee by visiting the MLA Online Store. (members: $55, nonmembers: $75).
 (If you applied for NNLM sponsorship of the application fee, do not purchase the fee here.
 You will receive application instructions by email.)